-A lot of us have made the mistake of texting our ex right after the break-up but this is a mistake that prolongs our suffering and makes everything confusing.
+A lot of us have made the mistake of texting our ex right after the breakup.
+We now know that this is a mistake that prolongs our suffering and makes everything even more confusing.

-The no contact rule is your best ally after the break-up as both of you need time to process everything.
+The no-contact rule is your best ally after your relationship ends as both of you need time to process everything.
 You need time to heal and reflect.

-It’s not a good idea to text your ex right after the break-up or only a week later.
-The no contact period should last a few weeks, and it will give you enough time to get your feelings in order.
+It’s not a good idea to text your ex right after the breakup or a mere week later.
+The no-contact period should last at least a few weeks, which will give you enough time to get your feelings in order.

 After that, if you still want to text your ex, you can.
-You’ll be grateful to yourself that you waited a while before doing so.
+You’ll be grateful that you waited a while before doing so.

-No one knows whether your ex will text you back, but your odds are much better after the no contact period than during it.
+Who knows whether you’ll get a reply, but the odds are much better after the no-contact period than during it.

-Keep things light-hearted when you text them because you don’t want it to be awkward and another good tip is not to overdo it with the emojis.
+Keep things lighthearted when you text him because you don’t want it to be awkward.
+Also, don’t overdo it with the emojis.
 Less is more in this case.

 This only applies if you ended your relationship on good terms.
-In that case, feel free to text your ex on their birthday or at Christmas (but not on your ex-anniversary!)
+In that case, feel free to text your ex on his birthday or at Christmas (but not on your ex-anniversary!)

-Break-ups are different for everyone and happen for different reasons.
+Breakups are different for everyone and happen for various reasons.
 Some couples break up because of infidelity or even abuse and those exes never want to talk to each other again.